krzysztof-gronski/Movies-Browser/README.md

 * [Developers](#Developers)

 ## Description
 Brilliant application that will take a user into cinematic world, which allows one to explore throughout plenty of glamorous movies extracted from tremendous database.
 Unquestionably any daredevil user is predestined to dive deeply within endless library of comprehensive dossier covering popular movies, its crew and charmfull actors.
-But let me aware you.. the legend says it's addictive one.
+Furthermore all garnished with delightful  placards among curtains infused into intuitive interface, but let us aware you.. the legend says it's addictive one.

+placard
 zachwyt plakaty
 garnished with
 dodatkowo app

 enjoy
 countless
 aware